rmarlatt/calculations/REQUEST.md

-This calculations shows attributes based on roles
+This calculations shows attributes based on roles.

 ```
 import System